realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Getting_Interviews_through_Networking.md

 Job descriptions for your target role at the company (if available).
 During the conversation, you’ll have an opportunity to clarify requirements and responsibilities.

 LinkedIn profiles of people working in your target role at the company.
 You want to understand their skill sets and backgrounds to get additional insights into what it takes to succeed in this role.

+Company website.
+You should have a good understanding of the company’s mission, business, and anything else they chose to highlight to the public.